Pipeline & Facilities Engineering

 Number of Fingers

-Wall thickness is checked per ASME B31.8 (Barlow's formula) using the appropriate design factor for the location class.
+Wall thickness is checked per ASME B31.8 using Barlow's formula with the appropriate design factor for the location class:

 5. Vessel-Type Slug Catchers